 From Xojo Documentation

-For example, 50,50 is 50 pixels to the right and 50 pixels down from the top-left of the window or control.
+For example, 50,50 is 50 points to the right and 50 points down from the top-left of the window or control.

 Alpha Channel Support